Seam ID: Fast, Accurate, and Safe Weld Identification in the Field

 Rather than a one-size-fits-all approach, the Seam ID process instead prompts users to prepare the minimum area required per pipe diameter.
 This size-dependent method of surface area preparation further streamlines the weld classification process, saving in-field technicians valuable time.

-Further, the relatively small size of prepped area required by the Seam ID process reduces the risk of irregular surface preparation caused by such factors as technician variability.
-This, in turn, contributes to the accurate and repeatable results provided by the software.
+Further, the relatively small size of prepped area required by the Seam ID process reduces the risk of irregular surface preparation, which can be caused by things like technician variability.
+This is another factor which contributes to the reliable, accurate, and repeatable results provided by the software.

 Conclusion